Potty training refusal: what to do when your kid says “no”

 Every accident is a learning moment.
 If they opted not to go when their body was telling them they needed a pee then they will likely have an accident.
 This is less fun than getting that excitement from mom when they have a win.
 They will crave this more and what more of those wins and less time cleaning up an accident mess.

-If your child has anxiety or fears around potty training download my eBook here for a step-by-step approach in helping them overcome this.
+If your child has anxiety or fears around potty training download my guide for a step-by-step approach in helping them overcome this.

 While fun isn’t really a word usually associated to potty training, making the process of toileting fun for your child is an incredibly powerful motivator.
 If they have to stop playing to do something mundane, I can guarantee you they will opt to continue to do the more fun thing.
 So why not make potty training fun and engaging to help motivate those wins?
 Some ideas include some fun potty activities like toys or books that you can put next to the potty, having them listen to music or an audio book, play games with you, etc.